philou/philou.github.com/_posts/2018-05-15-how-custom-assertion-matchers-will-keep-mocks-away.markdown

 keywords: "Mocks, Unit Testing, Automated Testing, TDD, Test Driven Development, London School of Testing, Mocking, Test Data Builders, Custom Matchers, Assertion Matchers, Custom Assertion Matchers, Ruby"
 description: "An explanation of how Custom Assertion Matchers prevent excessive mocking.
 Code examples in Ruby are presented to illustrate the point."
 ---
-I cannot write a [series about avoiding mocks]({{site.baseurl}}/categories/#how-to-avoid-mocks-series) without mentioning Custom Assertion Matchers.
+*Custom assertions are a handy compromise alternative to mocks when we don't have the time to refactor to a functional style.*

+With the [3X model](https://www.youtube.com/watch?v=YGhS8VQpS6s), [Kent Beck](https://www.kentbeck.com/) almost explicity tells us that we should take technical debt at the beginning of a feature or project.
+Using no-brainer [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) frameworks, like [Rails](https://rubyonrails.org/), is very effective to get the first version of a new product out.
+When the project hopefully becomes a success, many things happen.
+Tests become important, but also messy and slow.
+Unfortunately, in this fast expansion phase, we're lacking time for refactoring.
+Even if moving to a more functional style would be the test thing to clean up our tests, we often end up adding mocks.

+> 💡 When we are in a hurry, we get lured into mocking to workaround complicated tests

+Custom assertions are a handy compromise.
+They avoid most of the downsides of mocks, while preparing for a potential refactoring.
 If you don't know what custom assertions are, here is pseudo code that uses a custom assertion :

 ```
 assert.that(actual, VerifiesMyCustomAssertion(withCustomProperties))